mesosphere-backup/ansible-dcos/README.md

-# Deploy DC/OS using Ansible
+# DEPRECATED - Deploy DC/OS using Ansible

+*Notice:* This repo was deprecated.
+Please consider using the Ansible Roles for DC/OS maintained by the Mesosphere SRE team: https://github.com/dcos/dcos-ansible

 ## Overview